-The application needed to assess eligibility for payments under the AIC Scheme, including end-of-year reviews of eligibility.
+The process determined by Centrelink to assess eligibility for payments under the AIC Scheme.

 Current tax year

 The tax year ending in the same year that benefits are sought (i.e. if seeking benefits for 2018, the current tax year is 2017-18 financial year).